 Toka Ebisu nationwide, but especially shrines in Osaka, Kyoto and Fukuoka

 - a grand shinto festival which has been running since the Edo Period (17th - 19th Century) to pray for business success with parades and lots of peculiar rituals.
 The most popular event takes place in Imamiya Ebisu Shrine in Osaka.

 PHILIPPINES, Manila, Quiapo, Black Nazarene - a 400 year-old Catholic procession with a black life-sized wooden statue of Jesus Christ, held annually since the 17th century and dedicated to Padre Jesus Nazareno de Quiapo, Father Jesus Nazarene of Quiapo.

-was cancelled.
-More info, go to the official website, the right.
+More info and for 2016 go to the official website, the right.